krzysk1/dromader/README.md

 # dromader
 The PZL-Mielec M-18 Dromader (Polish: "Dromedary") is a single engine agricultural aircraft that is manufactured by PZL-Mielec in Poland.
 The aircraft is used mainly as a cropduster or firefighting machine.
 (From Wikipedia, the free encyclopedia)

-This is free add-on for Aerofly FS4 developed by Krzysztof Kaniewski, 2016-2019 3D model by Pavel Cueto and Fernando Espinosa (http://wiki.flightgear.org/PZL-Mielec_M-18_Dromader).
+This is free add-on for Aerofly FS4 created by Krzysztof Kaniewski, 2016-2019 3D model by Pavel Cueto and Fernando Espinosa (http://wiki.flightgear.org/PZL-Mielec_M-18_Dromader).
 Thanks to them.